TheROCKoManz/DiaBuddy/readme.md

 # DiaBuddy

-Just a simple helper guide project built for my lovely fianceé.
+Just a simple helper guide project built for my lovely fiancée.
 When managing insulin dosage gets difficult on the go, this tool can be very useful!

 It's an AI-powered insulin dosage assistant agent for Type 1 diabetes, built with Google ADK, FastAPI, and Streamlit.
 Deployed on Cloud Run behind nginx.